learn-co-curriculum/dsc-normal-distribution/README.md

 When undergoing transformations, a number of distributions tend to change their nature and may result as a totally new distribution.
 With normal distributions, we can add random variables, take their product or apply any other advanced transformations like Fourier and Convolution - the resulting distribution will always be normal.

-For every Gaussian model approximation, there may exist a complex multi-parameter distribution that gives better approximation.
-But still Gaussian is preferred because it makes the math a lot simpler!
+For every Gaussian model approximation, there may exist a complex multi-parameter distribution that gives a better approximation than the Normal distribution.
+Even then a Gaussian is often the preferred distribution to use because it makes the math a lot simpler!

-We shall explore normal distribution in great details through the course and how to define, process and visualize them in python.

 ## Normal Distributions in Python

-In python, NumPy module provides a ton of methods to generate and inspect random variables.
+In Python, the NumPy module provides a ton of methods to generate and inspect random variables.
-> The NumPy nickname for the normal distribution is **norm**.

-Here is how we can generate a random normal distribution by providing its parameters mu and sigma (mean and sd) to `np.random.norm()`, along with N (number of values to be generated for the normal distribution).
+You can generate a random normal distribution by providing its parameters $\mu$ and $\sigma$ (mean and sd) to `np.random.norm()`, along with $n$ (number of values to be generated for the normal distribution).

 ```python